ContentSide/LingX/README.md

 ### Example Usage

 Let's run a simple token-based incomplete dependencies difficulty measure.
-All you need to do is make import related methode as follows:
+All you need to do is to make import related methode as follows:

 ```python
 from lingx.idt import get_nested_np_modifiers_score